Conus aequiquadratus

 Conus aequiquadratus, common name Flashman's cone, is a species of sea snail, a marine gastropod mollusc in the family Conidae, the cone snails, cone shells or cones.

 This snail is predatory and venomous and is capable of stinging humans.

 Description

-The length of the shell attains 44.2 mm.
+The shell of this snail has orange spots on a white background, with a white interior.
+From its sharp point, to the end of the opening some shells reach up to 44.2mm in length.

 Distribution

 This marine species of cone snail occurs off Madagascar.